pierresimonnet/symfonyBoilerplate/README.md

 # Symfony Boilerplate
-Start a Symfony project easily
+Start a Symfony project easily (for beginers)

-## Inside the boilerplate
+This is what you would need to init a new symfony project with the necessary bundles.

 ### Symfony